nyl-auster/rust-memo/README.md

 #### difference between ARGUMENTS and PARAMETERS

-> 💡Rust doesn’t care where you define your functions, only that they’re defined somewhere.

 >  ⚠️ **Parameters** are the special variables used in the function signature, **arguments** are the concrete values we pass to the function when we call it.

 ```rust